Hodlnaut: Collapse

 In May 2022, the algorithmic US Dollar-stablecoin known as TerraUSD or UST, started to fail in holding its 1:1 peg with the US Dollar.
 UST, which is native to the Terra Blockchain, was a very popular coin up until that point due to the availability of Anchor Protocol, a decentralized application on the Terra Blockchain that allowed UST to be allocated to the protocol and receive interest at a rate of ~20% on a yearly basis.
-As it turns out, Hodlnaut had been allocating a significant amount of user-deposited crypto onto the Terra blockchain, to take advantage of this opportunity.
-They did not disclose, and allegedly denied, involvement in activities on the Terra blockchain beyond the UST deposited by users themselves.
+Taking advantage of the high interest, Hodlnaut allocated a significant amount of user-deposited crypto onto the Terra blockchain without disclosing, and allegedly denied, their direct involvement in activities on the Terra blockchain beyond the UST deposited by users themselves.
 Following the collapse of UST, the stake that Hodlnaut held in the coin lost a majority of its value and Hodlnaut became insolvent to its users.
 Hodlnaut allowed users to continue to deposit and withdraw crypto to the platform as per usual.

-On July 14 the Singapore Police Force demanded that Hodlnaut transfer the remaining assets that were left to them, this was not revealed to the users of the platform, deposits and withdrawals remained active as per usual.
+On 14 July 2022, the Singapore Police Force (SPF) demanded that Hodlnaut transfer the remaining assets that were left to them, this was not revealed to the users of the platform, deposits and withdrawals remained active as per usual.
+Hodlnaut subsequently applied to squash the order by the SPF.

-On August 8, 2022, Hodlnaut suspended all withdrawal functionality from user accounts citing 'recent market conditions', and withdrew their application with the Monetary Authority of Singapore.
+On 8 August 2022, Hodlnaut suspended all withdrawal functionality from user accounts citing 'recent market conditions', and withdrew their application with the Monetary Authority of Singapore.

-Around August 16, 2022, Hodlnaut revealed filing an application with the local high court to be placed under judicial management.
-They "nominated Tam Chee Chong, director at Kairos Corporate Advisory, to serve as interim judicial manager."
+Around 16 August 2022, Hodlnaut revealed filing an application with the local high court to be placed under judicial management.
+They nominated Tam Chee Chong, director at Kairos Corporate Advisory, to serve as interim judicial manager.
 The application protects the company from legal proceedings.
-Sam Trade and S.A.M Fintech countered the proposal of Tam Chee Chongs nomination with their own picks, members of Grant Thornton accounting: Rajagopalan Seshadri, Paresh Jotangia and Ho May Kee.
-The interim judicial management hearing will take place on the 26th of August.
+Sam Trade and S.A.M Fintech countered the proposal of Tam's nomination with their own picks, members of Grant Thornton accounting: Rajagopalan Seshadri, Paresh Jotangia and Ho May Kee.
+The interim judicial management hearing will take place on 26 August.